Aortic valve disease

 - Prevent irregular heartbeats.

-- Remove excess fluid from the body to reduce the strain on the heart.
+- Remove extra fluid from the body to reduce the strain on the heart.

 Surgery or other procedures